lost-theory/python-live/10_modules.md

 If it was not a compiled module i.e. a module written in Python, then the Python interpreter will search for it in the directories listed in its `sys.path` variable.
 If the module is found, then the statements in the body of that module are run and the module is made *available* for you to use.
 Note that the initialization is done only the *first* time that we import a module.

-The `argv` variable in the `sys` module is accessed using the dotted notation i.e. `sys.argv`.
+The `argv` variable inside the `sys` module is accessed using the dotted notation i.e. `sys.argv`.
 It clearly indicates that this name is part of the `sys` module.
 Another advantage of this approach is that the name does not clash with any `argv` variable used in your program.

-The `sys.argv` variable is a *list* of strings (lists are explained in detail in a [later chapter](./11_data_structures.md#data-structures).
+The `sys.argv` variable is a *list* of strings.
 Specifically, the `sys.argv` contains the list of *command line arguments* i.e. the arguments passed to your program using the command line.

-If you are using an IDE to write and run these programs, look for a way to specify command line arguments to the program in the menus.

-Here, when we execute `python module_using_sys.py we are arguments`, we run the module `module_using_sys.py` with the `python` command and the other things that follow are arguments passed to the program.
+Here, when we execute `python module_using_sys.py 1 2 3 4`, we run the module `module_using_sys.py` with the `python` command and the other things that follow are arguments passed to the program.
 Python stores the command line arguments in the `sys.argv` variable for us to use.

-Remember, the name of the script running is always the first argument in the `sys.argv` list.
-So, in this case we will have `'module_using_sys.py'` as `sys.argv[0]`, `'we'` as `sys.argv[1]`, `'are'` as `sys.argv[2]` and `'arguments'` as `sys.argv[3]`.
-Notice that Python starts counting from 0 and not 1.
+The name of the script running is always the first argument in the `sys.argv` list.
+So, in this case we will have `'module_using_sys.py'` as `sys.argv[0]`.

-The `sys.path` contains the list of directory names where modules are imported from.
-Observe that the first string in `sys.path` is empty - this empty string indicates that the current directory is also part of the `sys.path` which is same as the `PYTHONPATH` environment variable.
-This means that you can directly import modules located in the current directory.
-Otherwise, you will have to place your module in one of the directories listed in `sys.path`.

-Note that the current directory is the directory from which the program is launched.
-Run `import os; print(os.getcwd())` to find out the current directory of your program.

-## Byte-compiled .pyc files

-Importing a module is a relatively costly affair, so Python does some tricks to make it faster.
-One way is to create *byte-compiled* files with the extension `.pyc` which is an intermediate form that Python transforms the program into (remember the [introduction section](./03_about_python.md#interpreted) on how Python works?).
-This `.pyc` file is useful when you import the module the next time from a different program - it will be much faster since a portion of the processing required in importing a module is already done.
-Also, these byte-compiled files are platform-independent.

-NOTE: These `.pyc` files are usually created in the same directory as the corresponding `.py` files.
-If Python does not have permission to write to files in that directory, then the `.pyc` files will _not_ be created.

 ## The from..import statement

 If you want to directly import the `argv` variable into your program (to avoid typing the `sys.` everytime for it), then you can use the `from sys import argv` statement.

-> WARNING: In general, *avoid* using the `from..import` statement, use the `import` statement instead.
-This is because your program will avoid name clashes and will be more readable.

 Example: